nmayorov/nmayorov.github.io/content/posts/time_propagation_noise.md

 where $Q$ is power spectral density matrix of the noise $w$.

 We can see that there is no difference in estimation algorithms design besides whether noisy input is used in the estimate time propagation (<<navigation scenario>>) or not (<<control scenario>>).

 Mixed scenarios are possible too -- with a conceptual understanding of the subject it's not difficult to properly design and reason about estimation algorithms in such cases too.
+One interesting example is a gimbaled INS where accelerometers are kept horizontal on a gyro-stabilized platform.

 # Conclusion